-Interested parties either public or private entities will need to first reach out to UIPA business development team to have an initial introduction meeting.
+Interest parties either public or private entities will need to first reach out to UIPA business development team to have an initial introduction meeting.
 This meeting will screen potential applicant eligibility for an infrastructure loan.
-Once UIPA staff determines the applicant is eligible, they will send application information via email.
+Once the staff determines the applicant is eligible, they will send application information via email.

 The application will need to be completed in full and the required documents submitted to the Authority.
-There is an application review process that will be conducted by UIPA staff that may include but not limited to:
+There is an application review process that will be conducted by the Loan Review Subcommittee that may include but not limited to: